juliet-wambua/my-portfolio/README.md

 # Portfolio

 ## Description
-A portfolio with information about me and my projects so far at Moringa school.
+A portfolio with information about me, my projects so far at Moringa school and the Technologies used.

 ## Setup/Installation Requirements
 * Git clone link